 - Scan the package at the pickup point

-Critical point: The 5-day period starts from the date of purchase confirmation, not from receipt of payment.
+Critical point: Vinted's 5-day shipping deadline starts from the date of purchase confirmation, not from receipt of payment.
 The system only counts business days, but be aware that weekends and public holidays can reduce your margin for maneuver.
+It is therefore essential that you ship your package as soon as possible.

 The Difference Between "Generate" and "Scan"

-Many sellers think that it is enough to upload the shipping label within 5 days.
-Wrong.
-The package must be physically scanned by the Carrier this time frame.
+Many sellers think that it is enough to download the shipping label within 5 days: this is a mistake.
+The package must be shipped within 5 days: it must be physically scanned by the Carrier this time frame.
 A shipping label generated on day 4 but a package dropped off and scanned on day 6 = failure.

-Common real-life scenario: You drop off your Mondial Relay parcel Mondial Relay day 5 at 6 p.m.
-The retailer only scans it at the end of the day or the next morning.
+Common real-life scenario: You drop off your Mondial Relay package Mondial Relay day 5 at 6 p.m.
+The merchant only scans it at the end of the day or the next morning.
 Result: the Vinted system records a scan on day 6 = automatic cancellation.
+This is all the more of an error: you must ENSURE THAT THE PACKAGE IS SCANNED IN FRONT OF YOU!
+This is your guarantee that the Carrier liability Carrier be activated.

 The Consequences of Delay

-If the package is not scanned within 5 business days:
+If the package is not scanned within the 5 business days required by Vinted:

 - Automatic cancellation of the transaction by Vinted